-After considering some of the properties of conjugated systems, we now move on to what might be the ultimate in conjugated systems, as exemplified by benzene C_6H_6 .
+After considering some of the properties of conjugated systems, we now move on to what might be the ultimate in conjugated systems, as exemplified by benzene C6H6.
 While many of the properties of benzene and its derivatives are similar in some ways to those of open chained conjugated systems, there are important differences.
 Benzene has the property known as aromaticity and we say that benzene is aromatic.
 In everyday language, the term aromatic implies that something smells - usually in a good way.
 While benzene does have a fairly strong smell83, in chemistry aromatic has come to mean a particular set properties that emerge from the molecular structure of some molecules.
 Benzene is the simplest and most common example of an aromatic compound.
 The structure of benzene was something of a puzzle for quite a long time; it eventually came to be written in the form of what are now called Kekulé structures in which double and single bonds appear to alternate around the ring.
-We can equally to the overall structure of the molecule.
-While these models can serve us well when trying to figure out what the electrons are doing during reactions neither is not adequate represent the actual structure of benzene.
+We can write two equivalent resonance structures which contribute equally to the overall structure of the molecule.
+While these models can serve us well when trying to figure out what the electrons are doing during reactions neither is not adequate to represent the actual structure of benzene.
+Sometimes you will see benzene written with a circle in the middle (\leftarrow), to indicate that in reality there are no single and double bonds present, rather there is the same electron density (1.5 bonds) between all the carbons.